martenjostmann/rgb-led-remote-control/README.md

-### 4. Install Android App ###
+## 4. Install Android App ###

-Last but not least install the App on your mobile phone and your ready to go.
+Last but not least install the App on your mobile phone and you’re ready to go.

+## Conda

+Use [conda](https://docs.conda.io/en/latest/) to easily setup a virtual environment with all necessary dependencies:

+### Create environment

+`conda env create -f environment.yml`

+After that activate the environment

+`source activate <name-of-environment>`